mebjas/mebjas.github.io/_posts/2022-05-08-fast-and-maintanable-image-processing-in-android-with-halide-part-3.md

 Which can be used directly from c++ library or JNI code.

-> In future, if needed I'll write about how to setup Halide in Android studio and use it end to end.
+> In future, if needed I will write about how to setup Halide in Android studio and use it end to end.
 LMK if it would help over comments.

 To connect everything together we need to get the whole end to end pipeline connected which means